 During your placement you’ll work on projects which allow you to apply the knowledge and theory gained through your degree.
 You'll work in an authentic business setting with a supervisor on co-negotiated business-related work tasks/projects.

-You can access a recording of the session through the Work Integrated Learning Canvas site.
+You'll be able to access a recording of the session through the Work Integrated Learning Canvas site

 Compulsory pre-placement training

-Find out more about the Local Industry Placement Program bursaries.
+Find out more about the Local Industry Placement Program bursaries and scholarships.
 All of our placements are unpaid in order to meet the Fair Work Act.

-The International Placement Program offers placements in the United States (Los Angeles and San Francisco) as well as in China over the summer break.
+The International Placement Program offers placements in China (Shanghai) during the winter break and the United States (Los Angeles and San Francisco) over the summer break.
 All international programs have an additional program fee.

-In addition to a minimum WAM of 60, you will need to have completed at least 48 credit points of business units before going on placement.
+In addition to a minimum WAM of 60, you will need to have completed at least 48 credit points of undergraduate business units or 24 credit points of postgraduate business units before going on placement.
 You will also need spoken and written Mandarin, and a valid Chinese passport.
+You must be physically located in China to participate in the program.
+A minimum number of participants will be required for the program to proceed.

 You will receive 6 credit points towards your degree for successfully completing the program.

 To be eligible to apply you need to be enrolled in one of the following Business School degrees and maintain a WAM of 60 (or above).
-You will need to have completed a minimum of 48 credit points of business units before you begin the program.
+You will need to have completed a minimum of 48 credit points of undergraduate business units or 24 credit points of postgraduate business units before you begin the program.

 Industry placement program